 \subsubsection{Source Session Pre-training}

 In the first stage, both the shared autoencoder and the session-specific layers of the source session are optimized jointly.
-The objective is to learn a latent representation that accurately captures neural population dynamics within the source session.
-Following LDNS for spike reconstruction and latent regularization, the autoencoder is trained by minimizing the Poisson negative log-likelihood of the source-session spike counts $x_{\mathcal{S}}^{(i)}$ given the inferred firing rates $r_{\mathcal{S}}^{(i)}$.
-Additional regularization terms are applied to constrain the scale of the latent trajectories ($L_2$ regularization with hyperparameter $\beta_1$, selected from $[10^{-4},10^{-3}]$) and encourage temporal smoothness (regularization with hyperparameter $\beta_2$, selected from $[0.01,0.2]$) of $z_{\mathcal{S}}^{(i)}$:
+The objective is to learn a latent representation that captures the low-dimensional structure in neural population activity within the source session.
+Following LDNS, we optimize the autoencoder for spike reconstruction with latent regularization by minimizing the Poisson negative log-likelihood of the source-session spike counts $x_{\mathcal{S}}^{(i)}$ given the inferred firing rates $r_{\mathcal{S}}^{(i)}$.
+Additional regularization terms are applied to constrain the scale of the latent trajectories ($L_2$ regularization with hyperparameter $\beta_1$, selected from $[10^{-4},10^{-3}]$) and encourage temporal smoothness (regularization with hyperparameter $\beta_2$, selected from the range $[0.01,0.2]$) of $z_{\mathcal{S}}^{(i)}$:

 Here, $W$ denotes the maximum window size used to enforce smoothness across neighboring latent time bins of $z_{\mathcal{S}}^{(i)}$.
-The total loss of Stage One is as follows:
+The total loss in Stage 1 is defined as follows: